-The ‘good’ inspection by Ofsted in October 2016 was followed by the Statutory Inspection of Anglican Schools in November 2015 .
-The SIAMS Inspection judged the school to be outstanding in all four areas.
+The ‘good’ inspection by Ofsted in October 2016 was followed by the Statutory Inspection of Anglican Schools in May 2022 .
+The SIAMS Inspection judged the school to be 'Excellent'.

 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 The school had four benefactors and the school continues to remember them today.
 Four rooms and the pupil house groups are named in their honour.